-Aim of this Policy
+Aim of this Procedure

 Reporting matters of wrongdoing

-Any member approaching the Club Committee, in good faith, with information regarding matters of wrongdoing, such as fraud, misappropriation, bad practice in child protection or water safety, discrimination or breach of the club’s Codes of Conduct, by club officials or those who hold a ‘position of trust’ within the club, shall have the matter dealt with in a positive manner.
+- Any member approaching the Club Committee, in good faith, with information regarding matters of wrongdoing, such as fraud, misappropriation, bad practice in child protection or water safety, discrimination or breach of the club’s Codes of Conduct, by club officials or those who hold a ‘position of trust’ within the club, shall have the matter dealt with in a positive manner.

-If any member discovers any wrongdoing, including bad practice or abuse, they should report it in the first instance to either the Chairman or Secretary, or another member of the club Committee if appropriate.
-These club officials are responsible for making preliminary enquiries, and if appropriate investigating the matter and taking any remedial action to rectify the situation in accordance with the club’s ‘Complaints and Disciplinary Procedure Policy’.
-The Chairman or Secretary may involve other club officers such as the Club Welfare Officer (CWO), Safety Advisor or Junior Coordinator to assist in taking appropriate action.
+- If any member discovers any wrongdoing, including bad practice or abuse, they should report it in the first instance to either the Chairman or Secretary, or another member of the club Committee if appropriate.
+These Club Officers are responsible for making preliminary enquiries, and if appropriate investigating the matter and taking any remedial action to rectify the situation in accordance with the club’s Complaints and Disciplinary Procedures.
+The Chairman or Secretary may involve other club officers such as the Club Welfare Officer (CWO), Safety Adviser or Junior Coordinator to assist in taking appropriate action.

-Any investigation shall not, at any stage, be carried out by any person against whom allegations are made.
+- Any investigation shall not, at any stage, be carried out by any person against whom allegations are made.
 The investigation shall be done promptly, although more complex matters may require a longer and more thorough investigation.
 The Chairman or Secretary shall advise the complainant reporting the concern of the outcome of any enquiry and any remedial action taken.

-In some instances, particularly those involving child safety, the CWO may determine, following consultation with British Rowing’s Lead Safeguarding Officer, that it is necessary to refer the matter to an external authority, for example the Police.
+- In some instances, particularly those involving child safety, the CWO may determine, following consultation with British Rowing’s Lead Safeguarding Officer, that it is necessary to refer the matter to an external authority, for example the Police.
 If this is the case, both the complainant and the person against whom the complaint has been made shall be notified of this, where appropriate.

-Individuals are encouraged to put their name to any disclosure.
+- Individuals are encouraged to put their name to any disclosure.
 Allegations raised anonymously may be investigated depending on the seriousness of the issues raised, the credibility of the concern, and the likelihood of confirming the allegation from attributable sources.